eclipsesource/dockerizor/virgo/vrs/virgo-rap-server.md

 # Running the Container

-The following command starts the Virgo Server for Apache Tomcat in a Docker container and exposes the port ``8080``.
+The following command starts the Virgo RAP Server in a Docker container and exposes the port ``8080``.

     docker run -d --name="virgo-rap-server" --publish=8080:8080 -t eclipsesource/virgo-rap-server:latest